mvccore/mvccore/README.md

 ## Main features
 - MVC core framework for classic web apps with:
-	- Long_Classes_Names structure or \Namespaces\Classes\Names
 	- any request types and HTML/AJAX responses
 	- automatic Controller/Action routing by query params or routes
 	- automatic url generating
 	- unlimited controllers and views structure
 	- views, sub views and layout views rendering and view helpers
-	- automatic model classes connecting into databases with PDO
+	- automatic model classes connecting into databases with \PDO
 	- system and custom configuration files
 	- session namespaces management
 	- custom debug tools and logging